WickrInc/wickrio_addon/README.md

 Before you can use the WickrIO addon, you will need to have Wickr's bot client.
 The WickrIO bot packages contain several sample bots that use this addon.

-NOTE: versions 7.1.1 and older do not rely on a specific version of node.
+NOTE: Versions 7.1.1 and above do not rely on a specific version of node and the Wickrio Addon uses ZeroMq making the WickrIO Bot APIs asynchronous.
+Please use this [example](https://wickrinc.github.io/wickrio-docs/#installation-version-6-48-announcement) code to update your custom integration.

 ## Usage and example: